 The occupations with the highest projected annual employment demand are presented in the table below.
-Note, while the occupations in this table have a high demand for new workers, many offer low wages.
+Note, while the occupations in this table have a high demand for new workers, many historically offer low wages.

-Projected Change in Employment, 5 Digit SOC Code - WorkSource Metro Atlanta (Occupations with the Greatest Annual Demand)
+Projected Change in Employment 5 Digit SOC - Atlanta Region (Occupations with Greatest Annual Change)